IDM Power Tips

 This is the password used with the username to log into the server.
 This should be the password for the username as provided by the site administrator.

 This checkbox determines if UltraEdit/UEStudio will save the password.
-If not, the user will be prompted for the password as required.
+If not, you'll be prompted for the password as required.

 Note: If the password is saved it is encrypted and stored on the system.